unnit/summarizer/README.md

 - The `.env` file is included in `.gitignore` to prevent accidental commits of sensitive information
 - Always use environment variables for sensitive data
 - Never share your API keys publicly
+- The Docker setup uses a non-root user for security

 ## Features